by Steven P. Velasquez

 A year later, and on the eve of Christmas, we were dispatched to a residence for a “possible miscarriage.”
 These dispatches are usually non-eventful and don’t require the services of paramedics.
 We entered the home and there seemed to be a party going on with many faces.
 A few distressed faces in EMT uniforms emerged with a towel in their hand.
 They told us about the mother’s condition and said the fetus was in the towel.

 Strangely, the mother was unaware of her pregnancy and claimed to know nothing of what was going on.
 The many people in the home seemed concerned in the same way slowing traffic does at a collision.
 They weren’t interested enough, as if they were actual friends or family.
-It was then we realized these people were part of a group of recovering alcohol or drug addicts from Jersey City and knew this victim only by name.
+It was then we realized these people were part of a group of recovering alcohol or drug addicts from Jersey City.

 Quietly, we returned to our ambulance and my partner entered the rear compartment with the towel in hand.
 I looked up at him and stated, “Bro, it’s already been pronounced.
 I don’t think it needs to be transported in the patient compartment.
 There is no care to give to it.”
 My partner looked like a stunned duck after receiving a shovel’s blow to its head.
 “Um yeah, you’re right.”
 He jumped out and sat in the front with the towel in his lap.